-- Additions to existing buildings may be permitted subject to the approval of the applicable Conservation Authority, provided the addition will not cause a measurable reduction in flood conveyance capability and/or storage capacity or cumulatively affect the control of flooding. pollution or conservation of land; - b) The reconstruction of buildings or structures in areas of significant risk within a floodplain is not permitted; and, - c) The construction of parking lots and access roads may be permitted, subject to the approval of the appropriate Conservation Authority, provided safe and reasonable alternative access is available in cases of flooding, as required.
+- Additions to existing buildings may be permitted subject to the approval of the applicable Conservation Authority, provided the addition will not cause a measurable reduction in flood conveyance capability and/or storage capacity or cumulatively affect the control of flooding. - b) The reconstruction of buildings or structures in areas of significant risk within a floodplain is not permitted; and, - c) The construction of parking lots and access roads may be permitted, subject to the approval of the appropriate Conservation Authority, provided safe and reasonable alternative access is available in cases of flooding, as required.

-In order to implement the objectives of this Plan, all lands within an identified floodplain shall be included within an Environmental Zone in the implementing Zoning By-law and a Environmental Impact Study Natural

-Hazards Assessment is required for any development proposal in the Environmental Protection Zone.
+In order to implement the objectives of this Plan, all lands within an identified floodplain shall be included within an Environmental Zone in the implementing Zoning By-law and a Natural Hazards Assessment is required for any development proposal in the Environmental Protection Zone.